rogergouveia/tutorial_docker/README.md

 docker swarm init
 ```

-To run your service in swarm mode, go to the base project folder "tutorial_docker" and execute:
+To run your service in swarm mode, go to the base folder and execute:
 ```
 docker stack deploy -c docker-compose.yml myswarm
 ```